 - Increased incidence of cancer remission

 At church service, we have all heard our pastors tell us that we should forgive one another.
 They may have even taken us to the record in Matthew 18:2 where Jesus instructs Peter that we should forgive someone 70 times seven times.
 The Bible is clear that God has asked us to forgive one another and it is also clear that there really is no limit on the number of times to forgive.
-We know that is crucial for spiritual maturity and growth, but it is also crucial for our health.
+We know that is crucial for spiritual maturity and growth but also for our health.
 (To read about the importance of forgiveness in relationships, read “How to Restore a Mother-Daughter Relationship”.)

 As I meditate on verses on forgiveness I am drawn to Hebrews 12:14-15 which tells us, “Strive for peace with everyone, and for the holiness without which no one will see the Lord.
 See to it that no one fails to obtain the grace of God; that no “root of bitterness” springs up and causes trouble, and by it many become defiled.”
 When we fail to forgive we become bitter and Hebrews clearly warns us against it, but what does it mean to become defiled?
 As I read the scientific literature on how bitterness affects the body’s ability to function correctly, it makes me wonder if what Hebrews is actually telling us is that by failing to forgive, we are corrupting our own bodies.
 Just food for thought.